johngodbe/jekyll_stepxstep/README.md

 And then copy the contents of `_site` to your server.

-:warning: Destination folders are cleaned on site builds The contents of _site are automatically cleaned, by default, when the site is built.
-Files or folders that are not created by your site's build process will be removed.
+:warning: **Destination folders are cleaned on site builds**<br>
+The contents of _site are automatically cleaned, by default, when the site is built.
+Files or folders that are not created by your site's build process will be removed.<br>
 Some files could be retained by specifying them within the keep_files configuration directive.
 Other files could be retained by keeping them in your assets directory.

 A better way is to automate this process using a [CI](https://jekyllrb.com/docs/deployment/automated/) or [3rd party](https://jekyllrb.com/docs/deployment/third-party/).